-The Religion and Society Learning Zone is comprised of Religious Studies, Geography and History.
+The Religion and Society Faculty is comprised of Religious Studies, Geography and History.
 These humanities subjects give students the opportunity to broaden their knowledge and understanding of a range of issues and themes encompassing spirituality and worship, sense of place and development and change and continuity through time.

 The RS Curriculum is based on the Religious Education Curriculum Directory, (RECD), for Catholic Schools in England and Wales.
 As a Catholic School, RE is compulsory for all students.
 The curriculum aims to reflect the Academy Mission Statement, “to serve both the Catholic and the local community, welcoming all those who embrace its values and share its quest for excellence.”

 The Key Stage 3 Religious Studies course is completed in two years, and follows The Way, The Truth and The Life series.
 In Year 7, pupils explore the nature of Religious Studies, and are introduced to Bible themes, including the importance of the Bible as a sacred book.
 This leads to a reflective study on prayer, during which students have opportunities to explore prayer in different forms.
 Students also carry out an in-depth study of the life of Jesus, including the parable and miracle stories, and concluding with the death and resurrection; learning the importance of these events for Christians.
 There is also a focus on the sacraments throughout this unit.